Lou Ferrigno: 2009–present

-He trained Michael Jackson intermittently beginning in the early 1990s, and in 2009, he helped Jackson get into shape for a planned series of concerts in London, which were ultimately cancelled due to Jackson's death.
+He trained Michael Jackson intermittently beginning in the early 1990s, and in 2009, he helped Jackson get into shape for a planned series of concerts in London, which were ultimately cancelled after Jackson's death.

 Ferrigno took part in a Smosh sketch, titled "I Love Lou Ferrigno", in which he is tracked down by one of Smosh's members, Anthony Padilla, in Hollywood.
-The skit ends with Ferrigno knocking Padilla unconscious, in response to Ian Hecox's claim that Padilla stole Ferrigno's Butterfinger.
+The skit ends with Ferrigno knocking Padilla unconscious in response to Ian Hecox's claim that Padilla stole Ferrigno's Butterfinger.

 Ferrigno has his own line of fitness equipment called Ferrigno Fitness.
-In January 2009, he provided equipment to The Price Is Right for use as a One Bid prize, and demonstrated the equipment himself.
+In January 2009, he provided equipment to The Price Is Right for use as a One Bid prize and demonstrated the equipment himself.

 In 2016, Ferrigno appeared as a playable Lego version of himself in Lego Marvel's Avengers.

 Non-acting endeavors

 In February 2006, Ferrigno was sworn in as a Los Angeles County, California, reserve sheriff's deputy, Level II.
 In November 2010, Maricopa County, Arizona sheriff Joe Arpaio swore Ferrigno in as a member of a volunteer sheriff posse, which also included actors Steven Seagal and Peter Lupus, in order to help control illegal immigration in the Phoenix Valley area.

 Ferrigno was a contestant on season five of the NBC reality television series The Celebrity Apprentice, which premiered in February 2012.
 He appeared on the program in order to raise money for his charity, the Muscular Dystrophy Association.
 Ferrigno was Team Unanimous' project manager for the task depicted in the fifth episode, "I'm Going to Mop the Floor With You," which was to create a viral video to promote O-Cedar's ProMist Spray Mop, placing him in competition with actress Tia Carrere, the project manager of the women's team, Forte.
 In addition to the usual $20,000 awarded to the charity of the project manager of the winning team, O-Cedar pledged an additional $30,000 for that task.
 Team Unanimous' video—in which Ferrigno appeared dancing while mopping—won the task, winning the $50,000 for Muscular Dystrophy Association.
 He was fired in episode nine, "Ad Hawk", which involved creating a 60-second commercial for Entertainment.com.

 In June 2012, Ferrigno was sworn in as a reserve deputy to the San Luis Obispo County, California, Sheriff's Department.
 There he completed his level I law enforcement academy, bringing his training up to full peace officer status.
 In September 2013, Ferrigno was sworn in as a special deputy to the Delaware County, Ohio, Sheriff's Department.

 In 2017, Ferrigno was inducted into the International Sports Hall of Fame.

 In May 2018, President Donald Trump appointed Ferrigno to be a member of his Council on Sports, Fitness & Nutrition.